davefm95/aalx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4.The 4-global_variables shows all environment variables
-5.The 5-local_variables lists all local variables and environment variables, and functions 6.The 6-create_local_variable creates a local variable BEST with value school
+5.The 5-local_variables lists all local variables and environment variables, and functions 6.The 6-create_local_variable creates a local variable BEST with value school 7.The 7-create_global_variable script creates a new global variable.